jonim-git/RAPlanner/README.md

 		- (Image)
 		- When the user marks the game completed/tried, it asks the user whether to delete the game from the database
 		- Also have a button to delete the game straight from database, ask for confirmation
-		- (Set Progress, when 100 mark as completed)